AaronNHorvitz/Binary-Classifier-Model-Testor-Selector/README.md

 ## Binary-Classifier-Model-Testor-Selector
 This tests various classifier models on binary target data to see which one maximizes performance.
-It then returns all the models, model performance statistics as well the ROC curves and Precision Recall plots, as well performance plots against the number of estimators used.
+It then returns all the models, model performance statistics as well the ROC curves and Precision-Recall plots, as well as performance plots against the number of estimators used.

 Here is example code of how to use it.